About Dave Larson

 I work in jewelry and metals, both as a blacksmith and a jeweler.
 I work in gold, silver, steel, stainless steel, and bronze.
 I cut, shape, and polish semi-precious stone to combine with sterling silver in many of my bola ties, pendants, and necklaces.
 I work with enamels.

 Since the late 1970’s I’ve been a sculptor, working in metal and wood.
 I use welding and hot forging to shape contemporary abstract forms with steel and stainless steel.
 I’ve cast sculpture in bronze.
-I fabricate small sculptures using hardwoods, with laminations of contrasting woods.
+I fabricate small sculptures using laminated hardwoods, often turned on a wood lathe.
 I studied sculpture with George Greenamyer at Massachusetts College of Art in the 1970’s.
 My work is in private collections in Santa Fe.

 I paint small landscapes and abstractions using watercolors, employing traditional brush technique and airbrush tools.
 My process involves working from nature, from photos, using computer-generated masks, and tape-masking tools.